I have something showing on my credit report called "derogatory." Can you please explain to me what that means?

 A derogatory item is considered negative, and typically indicates a serious delinquency or late payments.
-Derogatory items represent credit risk to lenders, and therefore, are likely to have a substantial effect on your ability to obtain new credit.
+Derogatory items represent significant credit risk to lenders, and therefore are likely to have a substantial effect on your ability to obtain new credit or services.

 Thanks for asking.

 Jennifer White, Consumer Education Specialist